Lovely UNESCO sights in Slovakia

 The list of World’s Cultural and Natural Heritage contains 812 places and exactly 7 of them can be found in Slovakia.

 Let’s go through them comfortably step by step.
 We also include recommendations on what to visit and enjoy.

 BANSKA STIAVNICA (1993)

 A historical town and its technical monuments including tajchy – the water reservoirs – were listed on the UNESCO World Heritage list in 1993.

 This magical town located in the middle of caldera, a huge volcano that erupted millions of years ago, has a special charming atmosphere and belongs to the most beautiful little towns of Slovakia.

-The history of this town since the very beginnings is tightly connected with the mining of copper, silver, and gold.
-Between the 13th -18th century the mining activity was among the most significant ones in Europe.
-The most famous Thurzo-Fugger mining company at the turn of the 14th-15th century belonged among the largest in the world and exported the precious metals to the rest of the world.
+The history of this town since its very beginnings is tightly connected with the mining of copper, silver, and gold.
+Between the 13th -18th centuries, mining activity was among the most significant ones in Europe.
+The most famous Thurzo-Fugger mining company at the turn of the 14th-15th century belonged among the largest in the world and exported precious metals to the rest of the world.

 The Empress and Queen Maria Theresa from the Habsburg dynasty visited this town and established here the very first Technical University – in the World – the Mining Academy.